 Prepare the Slow Cooker

-Put in the roast: Use a little oil to grease your slow cooker so things do not stick.
-Combine a 3-4 pound chuck roast in the greased slow cooker
+Put in the roast: Grease your slow cooker with a little oil to prevent sticking.
+Add a 3-4 pound chuck roast to a greased slow cooker

 Mix Ingredients